-Purpose: The purpose of this study is to develop an intervention program that is more culturally relevant and improves the vocabulary, narrative, phonological awareness, and reading skills of children from different cultures and for children from low socioeconomic homes.
+Purpose: The purpose of this study was to develop an intervention program that is more culturally relevant and improves the vocabulary, narrative, phonological awareness, and reading skills of children from different cultures and for children from low socioeconomic homes.
 Past research had demonstrated differential impacts for different groups of kids.
 In a clinical trial that assessed the potential efficacy of school-age language intervention programs, substantially fewer gains were found for children from low socioeconomic homes and children who were African American, Latino, or Native American when compared to children who were Caucasian and from families of high socioeconomic status.
 These results suggested the need for interventions to be developed with specific cultural relevance to more effectively serve children from different backgrounds.

-Project Activities: The researchers will develop culturally-based language and vocabulary interventions for children from Native American and Latino cultures.
-In Year 01, the existing intervention program, which was found to be efficacious in a recent clinical trial, will be modified to be more culturally relevant by using story books that focus on the values and beliefs associated with Native American and Hispanic American cultures.
-In Year 02, the researchers will assess the potential efficacy of the modified language intervention in a preliminary study with 20 Native American school age children with language impairments or who are at risk for learning disability and 40 Hispanic American school age children with language impairments or who are at risk for learning disability.
-Gains of an immediate intervention group will be compared to a delayed intervention group to determine if the intervention improved oral and written language skills and vocabulary skills.
-At the end of Year 02, the preliminary data will be analyzed to determine the potential of the modified language intervention for improving the outcomes for children with language impairments and children at-risk for learning disabilities from Native American and Hispanic cultures.
+Project Activities: The researchers developed culturally-based language and vocabulary interventions for school-aged children from Native American and Latino cultures.
+In the first year, the existing intervention program, which was found to be efficacious, was modified to be more culturally relevant by using storybooks that focus on the values and beliefs associated with Native American and Hispanic American cultures.
+The researchers then assessed the potential efficacy of the modified language intervention in a preliminary study with Native American and Hispanic children who had language impairments or were at risk for learning disability.
+Preliminary data was analyzed to determine the potential of the modified language intervention for improving the language outcomes for children with language impairments and children at risk for learning disabilities from Native American and Hispanic cultures.

-Setting: The intervention will take place in two schools in Kansas.
+Setting: The intervention took place in two elementary schools in rural and suburban Kansas.

-Population: A total of 60 students in first, second, and third grade will participate (40 Hispanic and 20 Native American).
-All students are from low socioeconomic families.
-Students will have language impairments or be at-risk for learning disabilities, however, they will not be in the mentally retarded range with respect to measures of intellectual functioning.
+Population: A total of 60 students in first, second, and third grade participated (40 Hispanic and 20 Native American).
+All students were from low socioeconomic homes.
+Students had language impairments or were at risk for learning disabilities, but did not have an intellectual disability.

-Control Condition: Students in the delayed treatment group will serve as a control group for the immediate treatment group.
+Control Condition: Students in the delayed treatment group served as a control group for the immediate treatment group.

-Key Measures: Standardized and norm-referenced tests of vocabulary (Comprehensive Test of Receptive and Expressive Vocabulary Test 2), narration (Test of Narrative Language), phonological awareness (Phonological Awareness Test), and reading skills (Test of Word Reading Efficiency) will be administered pre and post intervention.
+Key Measures: Standardized and norm-referenced tests of vocabulary (Comprehensive Test of Receptive and Expressive Vocabulary Test 2), narration (Test of Narrative Language), phonological awareness (Phonological Awareness Test), and reading skills (Test of Word Reading Efficiency) were administered pre and post intervention.

-Data Analytic Strategy: Analysis of variance (ANOVA) will be used to determine differences between the immediate treatment group and delayed treatment group.
-An additional multivariate analysis will be conducted to provide more information about the relationship between the four target areas (vocabulary, narration, phonological awareness, and reading skills) and the intervention.
+Data Analytic Strategy: Analysis of variance was used to determine differences between the immediate treatment group and delayed treatment group.
+An additional multivariate analysis was conducted to provide more information about the relationship between the four target areas (vocabulary, narration, phonological awareness, and reading skills) and the intervention.